SamCFarrell/Joint-Savings-Account/README.md

 ### Step 3: Interact with Your Deployed Smart Contract

 Now that your contract is deployed, it’s time to test its functionality!
-After each step, capture a screenshot of the execution, and then save it in a folder named `Execution_Results`.
-You’ll share this folder with your final submission.
+After each step, capture a screenshot of the execution, and then save it a file named `Execution_Results.md`.
+You’ll share this file with your final submission.

 To interact with your deployed smart contract, complete the following steps: